-Approval steps assign approval requests to various users and define the chain of approval for a particular approval process.
-Each approval step specifies the attributes a record must have to advance to that approval step, the user who can approve requests for those records, and whether to allow the delegate of the approver to approve the requests.
-The first approval step in a process specifies the action to take if a record does not advance to that step.
-Subsequent steps in the process allow you to specify what happens if an approver rejects the request.
+Approval steps define the chain of approval for a particular approval process.
+Each step determines which records can advance to that step, who to assign approval requests to, and whether to let each approver's delegate respond to the requests.
+The first step specifies what to do if a record doesn't advance to that step.
+Later steps specify what happens if an approver rejects the request.